alanisaac/python-workshop/docs/module-3/topics/02-concurrency.md

 _TODO_

-## A Note on Performance
+## Wrapping Up

+We introduced a number of concepts for concurrency in Python.
+A good rule of thumb is:

+- If your work is I/O bound (HTTP calls, database calls, etc.), consider `asyncio`
+- If your work is CPU bound (number crunching, object manipulation, etc.), consider `multiprocessing`

+In the next topic, we'll dive into other libraries used for fast number crunching, and learn what makes them tick.

+### Performance Optimization

+One final note.
 Premature optimization: prove it

 _TODO_